Composite-particle hydrodynamics from dyonic black branes: Introduction

-For the study of holographic hydrodynamics, we start with Einstein-Maxwell action with the negative cosmological constant in $3+1$ dimension.
-Using the AdS/CFT dictionary, dyonic black brane solution describes a finite temperature conformal field theory with finite charge density in an external magnetic field.
-Macroscopic thermodynamic quantities such as temperature(Hawking temperature), charge density(electric charge) and magnetic field(magnetic charge) appear as the parameters of the black brane.
-We also consider a boost parameter $\vec{\beta}$ and the thermodynamic quantities as functions of boundary coordinates.
-Performing the derivative expansion order by order, one can find new fluctuating black brane solution.
-We consider only the leading order result here and construct the boundary energy momentum tensor and current when the external magnetic field is present.
-The expression contains transport coefficients of the fluid.
-In addition to these boundary tensors, the bulk Einstein's equation and Maxwell's equation provide additional constraints for the tensors.
-These equations play a role of the relativistic Navier-Stokes equations at the boundary.
-Combining them, our result describes a magnetohydrodynamics in 2+1 dimensional spacetime.
+For the study of holographic hydrodynamics, we start with the Einstein-Maxwell action with a negative cosmological constant in $3+1$ dimensions.
+Using the AdS/CFT dictionary, the dyonic black brane solution describes a finite-temperature conformal field theory with finite a charge density in an external magnetic field.
+Macroscopic thermodynamic quantities, such as temperature (Hawking temperature), charge density (electric charge) and magnetic field (magnetic charge), appear as the parameters of the black brane.
+We also consider a boost parameter $\vec{\beta}$ and the thermodynamic quantities as functions of the boundary coordinates.
+Performing the derivative expansion order by order, one can find a new fluctuating black-brane solution.
+We consider only the leading order result here and construct the boundary energy momentum tensor and current when an external magnetic field is present.
+The expression contains the transport coefficients of the fluid.
+In addition to these boundary tensors, the bulk Einstein's equation and Maxwell's equation provide additional constraints on the tensors.
+These equations play the roles of the relativistic Navier-Stokes equations at the boundary.
+When they are combined, our result describes the magnetohydrodynamics in (2+1)-dimensional spacetime.